Part 1 of 2 - Part 2: Getting Confident with GitHub MCP Server: A Real QA Win

 It forces precision and makes errors obvious.

-1. Keep the responsibility on yourself
+- Keep responsibility on yourself.

 The AI is fast, but you know the project best.
 Always double-check anything that looks too magical.